SA-Tester/Melomaniac/README.md

 # Melomaniac

-<p>A music streaming web application created on behalf of the Web Application Development Course Module (CST 226-2) </p>
+<p>A music streaming web application created on behalf of the Web Application Development Course Module (CST 226-2) in 2nd Year 2nd Semester of Computer Science and Technology Degree Program</p>

 <h3>Technologies Used</h3>
 <ul>